slideshow-s9/slideshow-s9.github.io/talks/webfeeds.md

 # What's a Planet?

-It's a kind of Do-It-Yourself Facebook Newsfeed:
+It's a kind of Do-It-Yourself Facebook News Feed:

 Step 1) Read a list of web feeds.